Dental Implants Treatment in Chevy Chase and Bethesda, Maryland

 Bone grafting is a surgical procedure in which an oral surgeon transplants bone from another part of your body to your jaw.
 The purpose of this procedure is to repair or replace areas of missing, damaged, or diseased bone.

-This surgery requires not only healing time but also significant time for waiting until enough bone has grown around the root before Dr. Cobb can stabilize it with a dental prosthetic.
+This surgery requires not only healing time but also significant time for waiting until enough bone has grown around the root before our dentist can stabilize it with a dental prosthetic.
+However, the end result is a beautiful dental prosthetic that will function like natural teeth and support your long-term oral health.

 Building Better Smiles

-What sets Dr. Cobb apart from other dentists is his experience and approach.
-With many hours of post-graduate training complete, Dr. Cobb logs many hours of continuing dental education each year.
+What sets Chevy Chase Digital Dentistry apart from other dental practices is our experience and approach.
+With many hours of post-graduate training completed, our dentists log many hours of continuing dental education each year.

 Post-Op Care for Your Dental Implants

-Dental implants are a great option for replacing missing teeth.
+Dental implant surgery is a great option for replacing missing teeth.
 However, they are not without their risks and complications.
 For example, one of the most common complications is that the implant will fail to integrate with your jawbone.

 - Excess saliva can corrode the surface of the implant.
+So brush and floss your teeth regularly!
 Brush your teeth and gums with a dry toothbrush to remove excess food and plaque daily.
 Don’t brush too hard or for too long, as this can damage the implant by forcing bacteria into it.
 Thus causing inflammation of the gum tissue around it.
 Brush your teeth with a soft-bristled toothbrush at least twice a day.
 Brush your tongue to prevent bad breath too.

 - Drink plenty of water throughout the day to prevent dry mouth, which contributes to dry gums and gum disease.